-Empathy Tolerance and Feelings of Love
+Art and Empathy Tolerance and Feelings of Love

-With age often comes physical problems and loss of loved ones that can result to the patient feeling very negative.
+With age often comes physical problems and loss of loved ones that can result in the patient feeling very negative.
 This can close them up from the world, and they can stop exhibiting empathy and love.
 This isn’t something that has to stay permanent, and just enjoying art can help bring the love back out of older adults.

 A study of over 10,000 students found that just an hour trip to an art museum changed the way they thought and felt.
 While the students showed an increase in critical thinking skills, they also showed more empathy towards how people lived in the past.
 They also expressed a higher tolerance towards people different from themselves, which is a feat in of itself.

 Art can help seniors reconnect with society, and remind them of the beauty that once was and still is.
 And they don’t even have to participate in the art itself to get this connection to the world.
 Professor Semir Zeki discovered that just by viewing art can give the pleasurable sensation similar to falling in love.